sympower/dt-data-load-tool/docs/website/docs/reference/command-line-interface.md

 As a result of the command above the following will happen:

 1. All the indicated tables will be dropped in the destination.
-Note that `dlt` drops the nested tables as well.
+Note that `data_load_tool` drops the nested tables as well.
 2. All the indicated tables will be removed from the indicated schema.
 3. The state for the resource `repo_events` was found and will be reset.